 Should I hold SMH or SOXX alongside QQQM or VGT? ⌄

 Heavy overlap.
-Semi mega-caps (Nvidia, AMD, AVGO) are ~25-30% of QQQM and ~30-35% of VGT.
+Semi mega-caps (Nvidia, AMD, AVGO) are a material portion of both QQQM and VGT — typically the single largest sector concentration within each fund.
 Holding SMH on top of QQQM or VGT compounds tech-sector overweight rather than diversifying.
 Some investors do this for a deliberate semi tilt; others see it as concentrated tech exposure that increases portfolio risk without diversification benefit.

 How does the FDR method tax leveraged semiconductor ETFs (SOXL) for NZ investors? ⌄